bisqwit/tinyprintf/README.md

 * Any other format type than `n`, `s`, `c`, `p`, `x`, `X`, `o`, or `b` is treated as if `d` was used
   * `d` and `i` are equivalent and have the same meaning
   * This includes unsupported combinations and permutations of length modifier letters

-## Known bugs

-* Behavior differs to GNU libc printf when the precision / max-width specifier is given as 0

 ## Rationale